Tanzu Application Service Deployment Overview

-The Workflow deploys the artifact(s), PCF apps and routes defined in the Harness Service to the org and space in the Harness Infrastructure Definition.
+The Workflow deploys the artifact(s), TAS apps and routes defined in the Harness Service to the org and space in the Harness Infrastructure Definition.

 Deploy the Workflow.

-Once you've deployed a Workflow, learn how to improve your PCF CD:
+Once you've deployed a Workflow, learn how to improve your TAS CD:

 Read the following topics to build on what you've learned: